Diegopie/d2_seasonal_challenges/psuedo.md

 - ChallengeCard
   - refactor components to use parsed data
   - Create code and/or hook to update state and local storage
+  - Need to add logic to also update local if a new challenge is added to the week array

 ## Polish